 According to the American Psychological Association, a whopping quarter of employees in the U.S. do not trust their employers and only about 50% of them believe that their bosses are open with them.
 A lack of transparency can result in disenfranchised employees and disloyalty amongst the workforce.

-If your team feels that not only do they do not have a word in the company’s activities, but that decisions (like hiring and firing) are also made without any warning, then they are likely to seek other forms of employment.
-The stress of potential abrupt joblessness or just generally creates a lack of trust in administration and their decisions.
-Even employees that aren’t on a constant hunt for a new job will inevitably be working at diminished capacity due to the chronic stress.
+If your team feels that not only do they do not have a say in the company’s activities, but that decisions (like hiring and firing) are also made without any warning, then they are likely to seek other forms of employment.
+The stress of potential abrupt joblessness can create a lack of trust in administration and their decisions, while even employees that aren’t on a constant hunt for a new job will inevitably be working at diminished capacity due to the chronic stress.

 3. Fostering and Maintaining Personal Relationships